Merctron/StrapClick/README.md

 # About

 StrapClick was built under 36 hours at HackIllinois.
-Check out our[winning submission on DevPost](https://devpost.com/software/strap-click).
+Check out our [winning submission on DevPost](https://devpost.com/software/strap-click).